plece0/GoodTwitter-3-Chrome/readme.md

 - Log out of twitter.
 (Sorry, it doesn't work while logged in)
 - [Download it!](https://github.com/plece0/GoodTwitter-3-Chrome/releases)
+- Go to chrome://extensions
+- Turn on developer mode
+- Load unpacked...
+- Select the downloaded file
 - Accept everything it prompts you to
 - Profit.